Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 Similarly, \shortciteA{stiennon20} use RLHF to perform text summarization.
 The following three steps are repeated one or more times: human feedback collection, during which for each sampled reddit post different summaries are generated, and then human evaluators are asked to rank them; reward model training on such preferences; policy training with PPO with the goal of maximizing the signal from the reward model (still using a KL penalty). \shortciteA{wu21} propose to summarize entire books with RLHF by means of recursive task decomposition, i.e., by first learning to summarize small sections of a book, then summarizing those summaries into higher-level summaries, and so on.
 In this way, the size of the texts to be summarized is smaller.
 This is more efficient in terms of generative modeling and human evaluation, since the samples to be judged are shorter.
 InstructGPT \shortcite{ouyang22} fine-tunes GPT-3 \shortcite{brown20} with RLHF so that it can follow written instructions.
 With respect to \shortciteA{stiennon20}, demonstrations of desired behavior are first collected from humans and used to fine-tune GPT-3 before actually performing RLHF.
 Then, a prompt is sampled and multiple model outputs are generated, with a human labeler ranking them.
 Such rankings are finally used to train the reward model.
 The latter is then utilized (together with a KL penalty) to train the actual RL model with PPO.
 In particular, this procedure is adopted in ChatGPT and GPT-4 \shortcite{openai23}, which are fine-tuned in order to be aligned with human judgment.

 Although all these methods consider human feedback regarding the ``best'' output for a given input (with ``best'' generally meaning appropriate, factual, respectful, or qualitative), more specific or different criteria are also used. \shortciteA{bai22a} consider human preferences for helpfulness and harmlessness.
 Sparrow \shortcite{glaese22} is trained to be helpful, correct, and harmless, with the three criteria judged separately so that three more efficient rule-conditional reward models are learned.
 In addition, the model is trained to query the web for evidence supporting provided facts; and again RLHF is used to obtain human feedback about the appropriateness of the collected evidence.
 Finally, \shortciteA{pardinas23} use RLHF to fine-tune GPT-2 to learn how to write \textit{haikus} maximizing the relevance to the provided topic, self-consistency, creativity, form, and avoiding toxic content through human feedback.
 In addition to text, RLHF has been used to better align text-to-image generation with human preferences.
 After collecting user feedback about text-image alignment, a reward model is learned to approximate such feedback, and its output is used to weight the classic loss function of denoising diffusion models \shortcite{lee23}.
+On the contrary, DPOK \shortcite{fan23} directly applies online reinforcement learning for fine-tuning text-to-image diffusion models, which are optimized using a learned reward model from human feedback \shortcite{xu23} and a KL regularization with respect to the pre-trained model.